 Any employee is eligible to apply for another open position at the College for which the employee is qualified.
 If selected for the open position, the employee’s current supervisor and prospective supervisor shall determine the date of transfer.

-- Involuntary Transfer refers to an employee’s move to another department because the position has been eliminated as a result of special circumstances (Policy 4-40 Special Circumstances Employment Actions).
+Transfer involuntarily to another department because the position has been eliminated as a result of special circumstances in employment actions or based on needs of the College.

-- Transfer refers to the voluntary transfer from a current position to another open position in the College, even if the new position has a lower salary or pay level.
+Refers to the voluntary transfer of an employee from a current position to another open position in the College, even if the new position has a lower salary or pay level.

 - All dates of transfer shall begin at the start of a pay period.